Beware of the Batch Size: Hyperparameter Bias in Evaluating LoRA

 To address this gap, we initiate a systematic study toward understanding how various scale parameters of LoRA workloads---rank, dataset scale, and model size---affect the optimal batch size.
-By identifying for which hyperparameters the optimal batch size remains consistent under change, we can develop a low-cost proxy LoRA task upon which one can conduct a hyperparameter sweep.
 In particular, we find that the optimal batch size remains relatively consistent under the changes in terms of the rank and the model size, but not for the dataset size.
-This observation suggests that one may tune the batch size on small-scale LLMs with low rank, then transfer the batch size to the larger models.
+This observation suggests a low-cost proxy upon which one may tune the batch size on small-scale LLMs with low rank, then transfer the batch size to the larger models.

 In summary, our contributions are threefold:

 \begin{enumerate} \item We demonstrate that vanilla LoRA remains a highly competitive baseline when batch sizes are properly tuned, suggesting that reported gains in its variants are partially artifacts of suboptimal hyperparameter choices.